Matthew Perry

 Matthew Perry in 'The Ron Clark Story'

-In 2007, the actor starred in the melodrama "Numb".
-Two years later, Perry starred alongside Zac Efron in the comedy "17 Again".
+In 2007, Perry tackled the drama "Numb."
+Two years later, he co-starred with Zac Efron in the comedy "17 Again."
 He also reunited with his "Friends" co-star Courteney Cox on the set of "Cougar Town" and played Mike Kresteva in several episodes of "The Good Wife".

 Matthew Perry in 'Cougar Town'